Treating insect bites

 3. Treating a bite

-Treatment after insect bite or sting
+Treatment after an insect bite or sting

 First aid for insect bites